 - Consider keeping a journal.
 It can be therapeutic to write the day’s events and your perspectives on paper.
 You might also consider keeping a gratitude journal to help you be mindful about the positive aspects of your life.

 - Make connections.
 Reach out to friends, family, and acquaintances.
 Go out for lunch or a cup of coffee with a friend.
 Speak to the person in front of you in line at the grocery store.
 These small moments can help you feel connected and supported.

-- Even a little regular exercise can help you feel better, sleep better, and cope better with life’s daily stressors.
+- Try to get regular exercise, which can help you feel better, sleep better, and cope better with life’s daily stressors.
 Healthful eating can make a difference, too.

-- Finally, remember to breathe.
+- Remember to breathe.
 As we get stressed out, we tend to breathe shallower.
-By taking a moment to take a few deep breaths we are not only taking time for ourselves, but helping to lower our stress levels.
+By taking a moment to take a few deep breaths we are not only taking time for ourselves but helping to lower our stress levels.

 Self-care practices can bring staff and families together, too.
 Parents may want to teach a cooking class or help with the program’s garden.
 Seek out resources in your community to bring self-care practices to your center.
 You may find some wonderful volunteers who are eager to share their expertise.

 Watch as these caregivers describe what they do for self-care and the importance of it in their work.